On Unitary Monodromy of Second-Order Ordinary Differential Equations: Unitary Monodromy of Heun and Darboux Operators

 \section{Unitary Monodromy of Heun and Darboux Operators}

-Although we have approached the problem~\eqref{qs:app} in the general case with Theorem~\ref{thm:verygeneral}, it is worth discussing how our result applies to the Heun~\eqref{eqn:Heun} and Darboux~\eqref{eqn:Darboux} operators specifically.
-In doing so, we will be able to make progress towards characterizing the point-spectra of Heun and Darboux operators.
+We have approached the problem~\eqref{qs:app} in the general case with Theorem~\ref{thm:verygeneral}, in the sense that, once the monodromy group $G\subset\GL(2,\CC)$ is known, Theorem~\ref{thm:verygeneral} provides a necessary and sufficient criterion for its unitarity.
+We now discuss how our result applies to the Heun~\eqref{eq:Heun} and Darboux~\eqref{eq:Darboux} operators specifically.
+In so doing, we will be able to make progress towards characterizing the \emph{point-spectrum} (i.e., set of eigenvalues) of Heun and Darboux operators.

 For one, since the monodromy matrices of the Darboux equation are all of unit determinant, we can apply Theorem~\ref{thm:verygeneral} with $G'=G$: